 Repeat this process throughout the entire wig.

-You can either leave the curls as is for a more tighter curl or brush the wig out like I did for a more looser curl look.
+You can either leave the curls as is for a more tighter curl or brush the wig out as I did for a more looser curl look.